mintty/mintty/wiki/Tips.md

 Mintty does not bundle actual emoji graphics with its package.
 You will have to download and deploy them yourself.
+Mintty would however use emojis as installed by a distinct package in a subdirectory of /usr/share/emojis.
 Expert options are described here, see also the next section for a Quick Guide to emoji installation.